muratk5n/thirdwave/en/README.md

 ---

-Looks like US is stalling as much as Iran. \#JCPOA Does this have to with the fact that all functioning nuke weapon products are ultimately tied to the original US research, and since noone will give Iran that res, govs are not afraid of an Iranian nuke?
+Apparently all functioning nuke weapon products are ultimately tied to the original US research, and since noone will give Iran that, are govs not afraid of an Iranian nuke?
+Is that the reason for the lack of urgency?
 What if the make dirty bombs with the uranium they have?

-Not an issue?
+---

+Looks like US is stalling as much as Iran is. \#JCPOA

 [[-]](https://menaaffairs.com/what-would-the-us-and-iran-do-if-the-jcpoa-is-not-revived-policy-options/)